siddhi-io/www/en/docs/docs/query-guide.md

     </tr>
     <tr>
         <td><code>every</code></td>
-        <td>An optional keyword defining when a new event matching state machine should be initiated to repetitively match the patterns. <br/>
+        <td>An optional keyword defining when a new event matching state-machine should be initiated to repetitively match the pattern.<br/>
-        When this keyword is not used, the event matching state machine will be initiated only once.</td>
+        When this keyword is not used, the event matching state-machine will be initiated only once.</td>
     </tr>
     <tr>
         <td><code>within &lt;time gap&gt;</code></td>